Electrolyte Imbalance: Why These Minerals Are Key for Hydration

 Severe burns or tissue damage to the skin

 Now that you know the main causes of electrolyte imbalances, you can make a conscious effort to avoid the condition.
 Make sure to replenish lost fluids and electrolytes, especially after strenuous exercise and when you're sick.
-Focus on maintaining proper hydration levels throughout the day by using an oral rehydration solution like DripDrop ORS.
+Focus on maintaining proper hydration levels throughout the day by using an electrolyte solution like DripDrop.

-DripDrop ORS provides a precise balance of medically relevant electrolytes to address electrolyte imbalances and dehydration.
-Plus, DripDrop ORS supplies vitamins like zinc, potassium, and magnesium, which are essential to support your overall health.
-By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and twice as much sugar.
+DripDrop provides a precise balance of medically relevant electrolytes to address electrolyte imbalances and dehydration.
+Plus, DripDrop supplies vitamins like zinc, potassium, and magnesium, which are essential to support your overall health.
+By comparison, sports drinks contain about one-third the electrolytes of DripDrop and twice as much sugar.

-To manage an electrolyte imbalance, you need to recognize its symptoms.
+To manage an electrolyte imbalance, you need to recognize the signs.
 Here are some of the warning signs you should watch for.

 Abnormal heart rhythm and irregular heartbeat